AndrewLaing/MaiLinsAdminWebsite/README.md

 # MaiLinsAdminWebsite
-Administrative pages for the website in my MaiLinsWebsite repo.
+Administrative pages for the website in my MaiLinsWebsite repo. <br /><br />
+This site makes better use of JQuery and AJAX than the customer facing site and allows staff to add/modify/update/delete customer records, food item records and staff records.